Seagull-Project-PHP-Framework/seagullframework-website/docs/Tutorials/BuildingAnAjaxEnabledModule.md

 which will be easy to integrate into our templates.

 ## Tweaking the Javascript using Scriptaculous
-I modified Peter's code a litte because I wanted each group box to have it's own 'Add Todo' form.
+I modified Peter's code a little because I wanted each group box to have it's own 'Add Todo' form.
 This means users will be able to add todo items directly to the group they want them to appear in, eg, "call plumber" in the "domestic" group.
 The new group boxes and add todo widgets were built using Scriptaculous' Builder object.
 If you haven't used it yet it's a fairly straightforward DOM builder with a few gotchas.

 ## Saving the TODOs with Ajax